mcurto/eDNA_Metagenomics/README.md

     python3 SummariseTaxonomyPerRead_BestDB.py path/to/concatenated/files_filtered/ path/to/concatenated/files_filtered_sumtax/

 These results were then filtered to ensure that only fish matches were kept.
 This was done by checking if there was another sub-optimal match to a fish taxon.
-To do that, the fish matches were extracted from unfiltered files from all databases using grep and the taxonomic information for all these matches as described above (see Add taxonomic lineage to results section).
-The the script **Positive_read_check.py** was used to filter the results.
+To do that, the fish matches were extracted from unfiltered files for all comparison using grep and the taxonomic information for all these matches was retrieved as described above (see Add taxonomic lineage to results section).
+The script **Positive_read_check.py** was used to filter the results.
 The script takes four arguments: 1<sup>st</sup> the merged output with the best matches across all databases, 2<sup>nd</sup> the blast output file with all matches for the same reads across all databases with lineage information included, 3<sup>rd</sup> the target taxonomic group, and 4<sup>th</sup> a prefix to save output files.
 In this case two output files are saved.
 One with the filtered data (.filt.blastout) and a second with the number of matches the specified taxon (.check_data.blastout).
 Here an example of a code:

     python3 Positive_read_check.py path/to/concatenated/files_filtered_sumtax.blastout path/to/all_matches_lineage.txt Actinopteri  path/to/output/directory/prefix

 # Metabarcoding analysis

-Amplicon sequence variants (ASVs) for metbarcoding analysis were obtained with the R package DADA2 as described in the script **dada2_12S_Metabarcoding.R** and saved on a ASV table.
+Amplicon sequence variants (ASVs) for metabarcoding analysis were obtained with the R package DADA2 as described in the script **dada2_12S_Metabarcoding.R** and saved on a ASV table.

 The sequences were extracted in the fasta format using the script **extract_ASVs.py** as follows: